Bruk3/quickstart/README.md

 # quickstart
-### Super Simple Microservice Application to Demonstrate CI / CD on GKE
+### Super Simple Microservice Application to Demonstrate CI / CD on GKE with Github Actions